 Roy's Matra Enthusiasts Website

-MATRA, from Mechanique Aviation TRAction, originally owned by the Floirat family, and specialising in missiles and weaponry, was a large French company with international links, and included Matra Communications, Matra Datavision, Matra Défense, Matra Marconi Space, Matra Hachette, etc. and Matra CEO Jean-Luc Lagardère formed the Lagardère Group which encompassed them all.
+MATRA, from Mechanique Aviation TRAction, originally owned by the Floirat family, and specialising in missiles and weaponry, was a large French company with international links, which included Matra Communications, Matra Datavision, Matra Défense, Matra Marconi Space, Matra Hachette, etc. and the former Matra CEO Jean-Luc Lagardère formed the Lagardère Group which encompassed them all.
 Matra Automobiles was only a small part of this empire, and was closed in March 2003.
 Initally Pinninfarina acquired the Matra Engineering, Testing and Prototype facilities but later sold their interest to Segula Technologies.
-For more information see http://en.wikipedia.org/wiki/Matra and the present company Matra MS producing electric solutions for transport.
+For more info. see http://en.wikipedia.org/wiki/Matra and the present company Matra MS producing electric solutions for transport.

 The car marque:

+A page about my Psion pocket computers.
 If you wish to contact me, use this quick link

-This website was last updated 4th April 2013
+This website was last updated 4th August 2022